Jnglbt/uber_clone/README.md

 # uber_clone

-UberEats clone with UI impleented only.
+UberEats clone with Firebase and BLoC.

 ## Getting Started